Nnanna Ikpo

-David Nnanna Ikpo is a Nigerian writer, lawyer, and storyteller.
-He is most noted for his 2017 novel Fimí Sílẹ̀ Forever, which was a shortlisted Lambda Literary Award finalist for Gay Fiction at the 30th Lambda Literary Awards in 2018.
-His work spans literature, law, film, and activism with a focus on LGBTQ+ rights in Africa.
+David Nnanna Ikpo is a Nigerian writer, lawyer, and novelist.
+He is best known for his 2017 novel, Fimí Sílẹ̀ Forever, which was shortlisted for the Lambda Literary Award for Gay Fiction at the 30th Lambda Literary Awards in 2018.
+His work spans literature, law, film, and activism, with a focus on LGBTQ+ rights in Africa.

 Early life and education

-Ikpo initially studied law at Madonna University in Okija, Nigeria, ultimately completing his Bachelor of Law (LL.B.) at Nigerian Law School in Abuja, Nigeria.
+Ikpo studied law at Madonna University in Okija, Nigeria, where he earned his LL.B. before attending the Nigerian Law School in Abuja for his call to the bar qualification.
 He later earned an LLM/MPhil in Human Rights and Democratisation in Africa from the University of Pretoria in 2016.

-In 2023, he completed an Honours degree in Motion Picture Medium from AFDA (South African School of Motion Picture Medium and Live Performance), as well as a doctoral degree.
-His PhD thesis titled "Using indigenous storytelling and African Commission soft law in Nigerian law classrooms to advance queer rights", examined the use of African Commission Resolution 275 in legal pedagogy.
+In 2023, he completed an Honours degree in Motion Picture Medium at South African School of Motion Picture Medium and Live Performance (AFDA), as well as a doctoral degree at the University of Pretoria.
+His PhD thesis, titled Using indigenous storytelling and African Commission soft law in Nigerian law classrooms to advance queer rights, examined the application of African Commission Resolution 275 in legal pedagogy.

 Career

 Ikpo is currently a communications officer at the Centre for Human Rights at the University of Pretoria.

-As a human rights advocate, his work intersects law, storytelling, and activism around sexual orientation and gender identity issues.
+As a human rights advocate, his work integrates law, storytelling, and activism, with a focus on sexual orientation and gender identity issues.